JosiahWitt/go-intro/part1/README.md

 - `todos = append(todos, Todo{...})`
   - Creates and appends a `Todo` to the `todos` slice

+- If a struct field is not set, it defaults to the zero value

 ---

 ### [08: Functions](code/08/main.go) - [Playground](https://play.golang.org/p/Zi1WSIjuU7U)